PhDFlo/foliotrack/README.md

-# DCA-Equilibrium-Tool
+# ETF-Optimizer

-DCA-Equilibrium-Tool is a Python module for managing portfolios of Exchange-Traded Funds (ETFs) and computing the optimal investment distribution for Dollar Cost Averaging (DCA) strategies.
-It uses mathematical optimization to help you reach your target ETF allocations based on your current investments.
+ETF-Optimizer is a Python module for managing portfolios of Exchange-Traded Funds (ETFs) and computing the optimal investment distribution for Dollar Cost Averaging (DCA) strategies.
+It uses Mixed-Integer Quadratic Programming (MIQP) to optimize your ETF allocations.
+The convex optimization problem is performed with [CVXPY](https://www.cvxpy.org/) and [PySCIPOpt](https://github.com/scipopt/PySCIPOpt) for the solver.

 ## Features